axtcsq/Tranquil/README.md

      * Type Git clone, and then paste the URL you copied earlier
      * Press enter to create your local clone
      * Guide: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository
-   * Download :
+   * Download
      * Navigate to the main page of the repository
      * Click down arrow on Code
      * Click 'download as zip'
-4. Modify for your own use.
+4. Modify for your own use
    * Sign up and login with [RESTDB](https://restdb.io/signup/)
-5. Create a new database.
+5. Create a new database
    * Click on the Database menu and click on the Create New button.
 Select a name for your database and press "Go!"
    * Click on developer mode on the top right corner
    * Click on settings, then click "Add Fields"